EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 To reduce the computational cost, it adopts a distance vector matrix that avoids the explicit computation of each generalized table.

-An example for computing a $k$-minimal solution.
+An example for computing a $k$-minimal solution.<br />
+In the table on the right, every cell $c_{ij}$ measures how much the tuple $t_i$ is distant from the tuple $t_j$, that is, how many generalization steps are necessary until the tuples become the same.

 ![[kMinimalSolution1.png]]